samueltatsu/uber_lyft_linreg/README.md

 *Introduction*

-Ride-hailing services have transformed urban transportation, offering users convenient and flexible mobility options.
-However, pricing transparency remains a key concern for both riders and service providers.
-In response to this challenge, this project focuses on developing an accurate and efficient pricing model for ride-hailing services.
+Ride-hailing services like Uber and Lyft have made getting around cities easier.
+But figuring out how much a ride will cost can be confusing.
+This project aims to help by creating a system that predicts ride prices more accurately.

 *Objective*

-This project aims to make a pricing model for ride-hailing services.
-We're using a method called linear regression to predict how much a ride will cost.
-We're looking at things like how far the ride is, what kind of service it is, and other important factors to make our predictions accurate and efficient.
+Our goal is to make ride prices clearer for both passengers and drivers.
+We're using data and math to build a tool that guesses how much a ride will cost based on things like distance and type of ride.
+By doing this, we hope to make ride-hailing easier and fairer for everyone involved.

 *Dataset*